Engoo Blog Language Tips

 Thank you, but it was nothing, really.

-While these phrases are useful for taking some attention away from yourself, remember that your body language, expression and tone of voice also communicate to the people around you.
+Remember that while these phrases are useful for sounding modest, your body language, facial expressions and tone of voice also communicate to the people around you.
+If you use these phrases with no feeling, it may seem like false modesty, so use them carefully.

 Modest